dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 Well, that's another way to fix the issue---the speech is now loud and clear!

-But, it's a bit too loud.
+But it's a bit too loud.
 While the balance between the music and speech was just perfect on the Sound Blaster Pro 2, the speech is now overpowering the music.
 Compensating for that by lowering the `SB` channels volume in the mixer is certainly an option, but we can conclude the developers must have tuned the